Human Feces Being Spread Across Albemarle Farmland

 Even if the county wanted to limit this, there’s no reason to think that they could—it’s regulated by the state, and the county isn’t given the power to regulate it.

-18 thoughts on “Human Feces Being Spread Across Albemarle Farmland”
+18 Responses to “Human Feces Being Spread Across Albemarle Farmland”

 I would like more data based information about that.